About the Journal

 Focus and Scope

-La Medicina del Lavoro, Journal owned by the Italian Society of Occupational Medicine, is a bimonthly magazine founded in 1901 by L. Devoto, and then directed by L. Preti, E. Vigliani, V. Foà, and P.A.
+La Medicina del Lavoro, a Journal owned by the Italian Society of Occupational Medicine, is a bimonthly magazine founded in 1901 by L. Devoto, and then directed by L. Preti, E. Vigliani, V. Foà, and P.A.
 Bertazzi (Milan), and now by A. Mutti (Parma), the journal aims at updating postgraduate students, specialists, and physicians of local health services dealing with occupational health.

 Listed by